docker/docs/swarm/secure-swarm-tls.md

 certificate is in order (the certificate has not expired or been revoked etc.) the Docker Engine daemon accepts commands from this trusted Docker Engine CLI.

-The Docker Engine CLI is simply a client that uses the Docker Engine Remote API to communicate with the Docker Engine daemon.
-Any client that uses this Docker Engine Remote API can use TLS.
+The Docker Engine CLI is simply a client that uses the Docker Engine API to communicate with the Docker Engine daemon.
+Any client that uses this Docker Engine API can use TLS.
 For example, Docker Engine clients such as 'Docker Universal Control Plane' (UCP) have TLS support built-in.
-Other, third party products, that use Docker Engine Remote API, can also be configured this way.
+Other, third party products, that use Docker Engine API, can also be configured this way.

 ## TLS modes with Docker and Swarm